jrab89/number_theory_talk/slides.md

 ???
 First, we have 8191.
-Requiring 'prime', which is part of the Ruby standard library, adds the 'prime?' method to the Integer class.
+In this snippet of Ruby code, we're first requiring 'prime', which is part of the Ruby standard library.
+This adds the 'prime?' method to the Integer class.
 Using this method we see that 8191 is in fact prime.
 This means that it is only evenly divisible by 1 and itself.
 Another example of a prime number is 5, since it can only be divided by 1 and 5.
-6 is not prime since it can be divided by 2 and 3, in additon to 1 and itself.
+6, on the other hand, is not prime since it can be divided by 2 and 3, in additon to 1 and itself.

+---

+# Fundamental Theorem of Arithmetic (FTA)

+### Every integer greater than 1 either is prime itself or is the product of prime numbers, and this product is unique.

+`60 = 5 * 3 * 2 * 2`

+???
 Primes are special.
 They're the building blocks of all of the natural numbers.
-There's a very important theorem in Number Theory, The Fundamental Theorem of Arithmetic, that establishes primes as these building blocks.
+There's a very important theorem in Number Theory, its called The Fundamental Theorem of Arithmetic.
+It establishes primes as these building blocks.
 It states that all integers greater than 1 can be expressed uniquely as a product of primes.
 Another way to think about this is that if mathematics had a Periodic Table, instead of listing the elements it would list prime numbers.
+Integers are like a chemical compounds, which are unique combinations of atoms, which are like primes.
+For example, the only way to express 60 as a product of primes is 5 * 3 * 2 * 2.
+Every other integer greater than 2 has one, and only one, unique prime factorization.
+This theorem is one of the main reasons we don't consider 1 to be a prime number.
+If 1 were prime, prime factorizations wouldn't be unique since you can always multiply a number by 1 and end up with that same number.

 ---